 Section 215.555(4)(d) and (e), Florida Statutes, provides the SBA with the right to seek the return of excess reimbursements which have been paid to the Company along with interest thereon.
 Excess reimbursements are those payments made to the Company by the SBA that are in excess of the Company's coverage under the Contract Year.
 Excess reimbursements may result from adjustments to the Projected Payout Multiple or the Payout Multiple, incorrect exposure (Data Call) submissions or resubmissions, incorrect calculation of Reimbursement Premium or Retention, incorrect Proof of Loss Reports, incorrect calculation of reinsurance recoveries, or subsequent readjustment of policyholder claims, including subrogation and salvage, or any combination of the foregoing.
 The Company will be sent an invoice showing the due date for adjustments along with the interest due thereon through the due date.
-The applicable interest rate for interest charges for adjustments beyond the Company's control, will be the average rate earned by the SBA for the FHCF for the first four months of the Contract Year.
-The applicable interest rate for interest charges on excess reimbursements due to adjustments resulting from incorrect exposure submissions or Proof of Loss Reports will accrue at this rate plus 5%.
-All interest will continue to accrue if not paid by the due date.
+The applicable interest rate for interest charges will be the average rate earned by the SBA for the FHCF for the first four months of six months preceding the start of the Contract Year.
+For balances paid after the invoice due date, interest will accrue at this rate plus 5 percent.